cgascoig/isctl/openapi/docs/TelemetryDruidDataSourceMetadataRequest.md

 ### NewTelemetryDruidDataSourceMetadataRequest

-`func NewTelemetryDruidDataSourceMetadataRequest(dataSource TelemetryDruidDataSource, ) *TelemetryDruidDataSourceMetadataRequest`
+`func NewTelemetryDruidDataSourceMetadataRequest(queryType string, dataSource TelemetryDruidDataSource, ) *TelemetryDruidDataSourceMetadataRequest`

 NewTelemetryDruidDataSourceMetadataRequest instantiates a new TelemetryDruidDataSourceMetadataRequest object This constructor will assign default values to properties that have it defined,